HSNHK/surin-lang/README.md

 it will be executed<br>

-Regexis used to analyze the code, and each command has a pattern.
+Regexis used to analyze the code, and each command has a pattern.<br>
 For example, the print command has a pattern like this:
 ```